 Graduating residents honored

-The department hosted its annual awards ceremony in special recognition of the graduating residents and maternal-fetal medicine fellow on June 16, 2012, at the Dayton Racquet Club.
-Faculty, staff, residents and their families joined in a celebratory dinner.
+The department hosted its annual awards ceremony in special recognition of the graduating residents and maternal-fetal medicine fellow on June 20, 2014, at the NCR Country Club.
 Diplomas were presented and awards given to residents and faculty for outstanding performance.